 Having a particularly heavy flow can be a reason for a painful period.
 If you think about what causes menstrual pain, this makes sense.
 If your body has more period blood to expel, it needs to work (i.e. contract) harder, causing you to feel more intense period pain symptoms.
 The good news is that not all periods are the same.
 One month may be heavier, the next lighter, or vice versa.
 Hope springs eternal.
 How to Relieve Period Pain?

 Understanding the causes of painful periods can help you find solutions to help ease your discomfort.
-In other words, if the reason for painful periods is contracting muscles, focus on activities that help your muscles relax and lengthen.
+As one of the key reasons for painful periods is contracting muscles, focus on activities that help your muscles relax and lengthen.
 Taking a hot bath, cuddling up with a hot water bottle, and even exercising can help alleviate period pain.
-Check out a full list of tips here
+Check out a full list of tips here.

 If you have particularly bad period cramps, you may want to ask your parents about taking over-the-counter pain medication to help ease the pain.Getting Ready for Your Period